ankush56/Aks-project1-main1/readme.md

 Python App deployment file-
 Set environment variables to configure the connection to the MongoDB service in your app deployment.yml file

+In python app pod.
+Read username and password from secret config.
+They will be set up as env vars in app

+Then in app code, make connection with db- admin1 = os.environ.get('MONGO_USERNAME') pass1 = os.environ.get('MONGO_PASSWORD')
+client = pymongo.MongoClient(f"mongodb://{admin1}:{pass1}@mongodb:27017/")

 ```